imbasimba/toasty/docs/examples.rst

 Here we apply a log-stretch to an all sky FITS image::

-  from toasty import toast, cartesian_sampler, normalizer from astropy.io import fits
+  from toasty.toast import toast, cartesian_sampler, normalizer
+  from astropy.io import fits

   data = fits.open('allsky.fits')[0].data